-Published in Digital Commerce 360 by Internet Retailer May 28, 2018
+ju.Published in Digital Commerce 360 by Internet Retailer May 28, 2018

 The Problem

 When mobile was 20-30% of traffic, the benefits of not having to manage “another mobile site” might have made some sense.
-But, as mobile traffic surges past 50, 60, 70 or even 80% for some retailers, the fact that mobile and desktop are inextricably linked by RWD (as a single site) is starting to become a big pain point.
+But, as mobile traffic surges past 50, 60, 70, or even 80% for some retailers?
+The fact that mobile and desktop are inextricably linked by RWD (as a single site) is starting to become a big pain point.

 The Numbers (Ouch)

-Can Apps Fill The Void?
+Can Progressive Web Apps Fill The Void?

 Google’s Role, Google’s Solution

-Google has likely been watching the move to apps trend with some dismay, since they are not very good at indexing Apple’s “walled garden” within the app store.
-The more traffic and transactions occurring on native apps, the less Google knows what is happening—and this impacts its ability to make advertising hay from the data it extrapolates from this web activity.
-For Google and their adwords bots, iOS app based retail interactions are like a “blind spot”.
+Google has likely been watching the move-to-apps trend with some dismay.
+This is because they are not very good at indexing Apple’s “walled garden” within the app store.
+The more traffic and transactions occurring on native apps, the less Google knows what is happening.
+This impacts its ability to make advertising hay from the data it extrapolates from this web activity.
+For Google and their AdWords bots, iOS app-based retail interactions are like a “blind spot”.

 Progressive Web Apps Are Not Apps